 The typical home has low humidity, yet many houseplants prefer a more humid environment.
-Some favorite houseplants come from tropical or subtropical regions where they flourished in the loamy, humid understory of a larger forest.
-They are poorly acclimated to growing in a typical home.
-Many of the aroids and most popular orchids fall into this category.
-Even English ivy is meant to grow in humid and misty forests.
+Some favorite houseplants come from tropical or subtropical regions where they flourish in the loamy, humid underbrush of a larger forest.
+These origins mean that these types of plants are poorly acclimated to growing in a typical home.
+Many of the aroids and most popular orchids fall into this category, and even English ivy is meant to grow in humid and misty forests.

 How to Increase Humidity

 Before undertaking any of these, make sure your plant is of a type that requires higher humidity.
 If you know where it's from originally, that's a good clue.
 Alternatively, look for signs of humidity stress, such as brown leaf tips or brown leaf margins.

 Once you've determined that higher humidity is warranted, any of the following ideas can be used to increase humidity: